-Future development of all land within the City of Irvine is guided by the City of Irvine General Plan, which underwent a comprehensive amendment on March 9, 1999.
-The most recent General Plan supplement reflecting subsequent amendments was issued in April 2010.
-The General Plan consists of a series of Statemandated and optional "elements" that direct the City's physical, social, and economic growth: Land Use, Circulation, Housing, Noise, Public Facilities, Waste Management, Energy, Safety, Parks and Recreation, Conservation and Open Space, Seismic, Cultural Resources, and Growth Management.
-A full discussion of the Modified Project's relationship to and consistency with the applicable policies and programs of the General Plan is contained in Section 5.6, Land Use and Planning, of this DSEIR.
+Future development of all land within Irvine is guided by the City of Irvine General Plan, which underwent a comprehensive amendment on March 9, 1999.
+The City also amended its Housing Element in 2012.
+The most recent General Plan supplement, Supplement No. 7, reflecting subsequent amendments was issued in March 2009.
+Supplement No. 8 is expected to be adopted by the Irvine City Council in July 2012.
+The General Plan consists of a series of State-mandated and optional "elements" that direct the City's physical, social, and economic growth: Land Use, Circulation, Housing, Noise, Public Facilities, Waste Management, Energy, Safety, Parks and Recreation, Conservation and Open Space, Seismic, Cultural Resources, and Growth Management.
+A full discussion of the 2012 Modified Project's relationship to and consistency with the applicable policies and programs of the City's General Plan is contained in Section 5.7, Land Use and Planning, of this DSSEIR.

 Land Use Element: Per the City's General Plan Land Use Element and as shown on General Plan Figure A-3, the entire Proposed Project Site consists of one land use designation, Orange County Great Park.
-General Plan Figure A-3 is shown in Figure 4-1, General Plan Land Use Designation, of this DSEIR.
-The Orange County Great Park land use category ensures the development of a Great Park and other cultural and institutional uses at the former MCAS El Toro site along with a mixed-use community.
-This land use category includes habitat preservation, conservation and open space, parks and recreation, education, institutional, and other public-oriented land uses as well as opportunities for the private development of agriculture, research and development, commercial, transit-oriented, and residential development.
+General Plan Figure A-3 is shown in Figure 4-1, General Plan Land Use Designation, of this DSSEIR.
+The Orange County Great Park land use category ensures the development of the Great Park and other cultural and institutional uses at the former MCAS El Toro site along with a mixed-use community.
+This land use category includes habitat preservation, conservation and open space, parks and recreation, education, institutional, and other public-oriented land uses, as well as opportunities for the private development of agriculture, research and development, commercial, transit-oriented, and residential development.